jhynes94/DigiKeyMouserBarcodeScanner_GUI/README.md

 * pip install beautifulsoup4
 * pip install tkinter

-Run program DigiGUI by going to the correct directory and in Python CMD run: python DigiGUI.py
+Run program the GUI by going to the correct directory and double-clicking on "GUI.py" or in Python CMD run: python GUI.py

 Later Directions will be posted